-Get a Higher Education: A bachelor’s degree in a creative discipline such as art, marketing, graphic design, photography, or fashion is usually required to become a creative director in fashion or any other field.
+Get a Higher Education: A bachelor’s degree in a creative discipline such as art, marketing, graphic design, photography, or fashion is usually required to study how to become a creative director in fashion or any other field.

 A master’s degree in visual arts or business management is also an option for some creative directors.
 Although a master’s degree is not needed, it may offer you an edge over other applicants.

-Obtain Professional Experience: In creative fields, experience trumps education.
-So, you need to get some hands-on experience.
+Obtain Professional Experience: In creative fields, though, experience trumps education, so you need to get some hands-on experience.
 This stage is even more vital if you want to become a creative director without a degree.

-Before becoming a creative director, you’ll need anywhere from five to ten years of experience.
-You can start as a graphic designer, photographer, or artist to get creative expertise.
+Before becoming a creative director, you’ll need anywhere from five to ten years of experience, and you can start as a graphic designer, photographer, or artist to get creative experience.
 Begin by applying for an internship, fellowship, entry-level job, or junior position.

 While this is the standard progression, don’t get too caught up in the details.
 “Indirect career routes provide a wealth of unique and significant experiences.
 So don’t worry if yours does not match anyone else’s—you can do it your way,” Nancy Herrmann, creative director of Stark Design and Boutique, a branding and advertising agency, advises.